UncapLabs/docs/docs/intro.md

 ## What is Uncap?

-In its current iteration (Uncap v1), Uncap operates as a Bitcoin-centric borrowing protocol enabling users to deposit BTC as collateral and mint USDU, an over-collateralized USD-pegged stablecoin.
+Uncap operates as a Bitcoin-centric borrowing protocol enabling users to deposit BTC as collateral and mint USDU, an over-collateralized USD-pegged stablecoin.
 The protocol delivers two core capabilities:

 - **🏦 Borrow USDU**: Mint stablecoins against your Bitcoin collateral
 - **📈 Earn yield**: Generate returns by depositing USDU into the Stability Pool